Cosmopterix phyllostachysea

 Cosmopterix phyllostachysea is a moth of the family Cosmopterigidae.
 It is known from China (Jiangxi) and Japan.

 The length of the forewings is about 6 mm.

-The larvae have been recorded feeding on Poaceae species in China and on Phyllostachys bambusoides in Japan.
+The larvae have been recorded feeding on bamboo, specifically on Phyllostachys bambusoides in Japan.
 They mine the leaves of their host plant.
 The mine has the form of a linear-blotch mine.
 The linear starts small, but gradually widens.
 The last instar larvae create an oval chamber.
 It later makes a smaller overwintering chamber of silk-like fiber within this bigger chamber.
 After overwintering, the larvae begin feeding on the mesophyll in March.